electron/electron/docs/api/session.md

 ### `session.defaultSession`

-Returns the default session object of the app.
+A `Session` object, the default session object of the app.

 ## Class: Session